 Services & Specialties:

 Need to know the tensile strength of a custom assembly?
 I can provide proof loading or even measure the exact force it will take to break it.
+In house tensile/compression testing capability up to 1500 lbs.

 - Custom Electro-Mechanical Testing Equipment. -load cells, data acquisition, test fixtures, etc. This goes hand in hand with my product testign service.
 If you want to purchase custom designed equipment for your own use then I can help!